Semyon Budyonny

-Semyon Mikhailovich Budyonny (Семён Миха́йлович Будённый; – 26 October 1973) was a Russian cavalryman, military commander during the Russian Civil War, Polish-Soviet War and World War II, and politician, who was a close political ally of Soviet leader Joseph Stalin.
+Semyon Mikhailovich Budyonny (Семён Миха́йлович Будённый; – 26 October 1973) was a Russian and Soviet cavalryman, military commander during the Russian Civil War, Polish–Soviet War and World War II, and politician, who was a close political ally of Soviet leader Joseph Stalin.

 Born to a poor peasant family from the Don Cossack region in southern Russia, Budyonny was drafted into the Imperial Russian Army in 1903.
-He served with distinction in a dragoon regiment during the First World War, earning all four classes of the Cross of St. George.
+He served with distinction in a dragoon regiment during the First World War, earning all four classes of the Order of St. George.
 When the Russian Civil War broke out Budyonny founded the Red Cavalry, which played an important role in the Bolshevik victory; Budyonny became renowned for his bravery and was the subject of several popular patriotic songs.
-As a political ally of Joseph Stalin, he became one of the original five Marshals of the Soviet Union.
+In 1922 he also became commander of all the troops in the north Caucasian military district.
+While serving as inspector of the Red Army's cavalry (1924–37) and commander of the Moscow military district (1937–40), as a political ally of Joseph Stalin, he became one of the original five Marshals of the Soviet Union.
 He was one of the two most senior army commanders that survived the Great Purge and in post at the time of German invasion of the USSR in 1941.
 After the Soviet forces under Budyonny's command were routed in the battles of Kiev and Uman, he was removed from frontline command.
 He received the blame for many of Stalin's military strategic errors in the early part of World War II, but he was retained in the Soviet high command.
+In 1953 he resumed his post of inspector of the cavalry.